chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] feat: Guard required python version, maybe with settings note?
-- [-] feat: Transform between dict access .get and []
-  - [ ] refactor `PyDictGetToTryExceptIntention`,

 ## Completed Tasks (newest first)

+- [x] feat: Transform between dict access .get and []
+  - [x] refactor `PyDictGetToTryExceptIntention`,
+- [x] fix: do not offer introduce custom type on string annotation
+- [x] feat: Guard required python version, maybe with settings note?
 - [x] fix: ignore conftest when suggesting __all__
 - [x] fix: introduce paramter object should only be available when caret on: function, function args, call site the same
 - [N] fix: do not offer introduce type if unresolved reference on statement: `MY_CONSTANT: Final[str] = "VALUE"`]